turbot/tailpipe-docs/docs/reference/cli/plugin.md

 tailpipe plugin install aws@^0.2
 ```

-Note: if your semver constraint contain special characters you may need to quote it:
+Note: if your semver constraint contains special characters, you may need to quote it:
 ```bash
 tailpipe plugin install "aws@>=0.2"
 ```